Community Detection in Weighted Multilayer Networks with Ambient Noise: Synthetic Experiments

-After the ground-truth parameters are generated, we proceed to the second data-generating step.
-For each mean-covariance pair corresponding to a block, we generate multivariate Gaussian distributions with a sample size of $n_q (n_q -1)/2$, then we convert these multivariate data to weighted edges.
-Finally, a sample of the $AN$ distribution with size
+For every network, nodes are simulated within clusters with membership probabilities $\boldsymbol{\tau}$.
+Within these clusters, edge-weights are simulated according to the multivariate normal parameters $\boldsymbol{\mu}, \boldsymbol{\sigma},$ and $\boldsymbol \rho$.
+Simulated data is generated after extracting these ground-truth parameters from the results of the PNC early adult males.
+We set $n$ to be 800, and then simulate a multinomial distribution of fixed total size $n$ where each cluster has membership probabilities of 4\%($NB$), 32\%($S_1$), and 62\%($S_2$) from Table \ref{fig:psychtable}.
+For each mean-covariance pair corresponding to block $q$, we generate multivariate Gaussian distributions with a sample size of $n_q (n_q -1)/2$, then we convert these multivariate data to weighted edges.
+Finally, a sample of the $AN$ distribution with size \ch{ } is generated for all $ n_{IN}$ interstitial edges between differing blocks. \texttt{SBANM} is then applied to these networks and we assessed membership as well as parameter recovery .